MichalGrega/uct.py/README.md

 ♻ `Area.lines() -> dict` - returns dictionary of [Line](#-line) type objects *{Line.id: Line}* of which at least one node belongs to the area (`Area.code in [Line.node1, Line.node2]`)\
 ♻ `Area.transformers() -> dict` - returns dictionary of [Transformer](#-transformer) type objects *{Transformer.id: Line}* of which at least one node belongs to the area (`Area.code in [Transformer.node1, Transformer.node2]`)\
 ♻ `Area.schedules() -> dict` - returns dictionary of [Schedule](#-schedule) type objects *{Schedule.id: Line}* of which at least one country belongs to the area (`Area.code in [Schedule.country1, Schedule.country2]`)\
-♻ `Area.np() -> float` - returns a net position of the area calculated as sum of generation - sum of load.
+♻ `Area.np(exclude_isolated_nodes: bool = False) -> float` - returns a net position of the area calculated as sum of generation - sum of load.
+If *exclude_isolated_nodes* is *True*, np is calculated without isolated nodes, but this can take significantly longer since isolation of all nodes needs to be checked.\
-♻ `Area.xnp() -> float` - returns a net position of the `Area.xnodes` calculated as sum of generation - sum of load.
+♻ `Area.xnp(exclude_isolated_nodes: bool = False) -> float` - returns a net position of the `Area.xnodes` calculated as sum of generation - sum of load.
+If *exclude_isolated_nodes* is *True*, np is calculated without isolated nodes, but this can take significantly longer since isolation of all nodes needs to be checked.\
 ♻ `Area.uct(trim: bool = False) -> str` - returns uct string for ##Z block of the area.

 ### 📚 `Node()`